Applications of topological cyclic homology to algebraic K-theory: An explosion of calculations

 \subsection{Algebraic K-theory of spaces, ring spectra and assembly}

-Before Grothendieck, J.~H.~C.~Whitehead used K-theoretical methods for spherical group rings, and to this day group rings are among the most important inputs for K-theory via Waldhausen's algebraic K-theory of spaces.
-The map $K(\ess)\to K(\Z)$ spans all the way from information about diffeomorphisms of high dimensional discs to number theory, but the chasm is not wider than what $\TC$ can handle:
+Before Grothendieck, J.~H.~C.~Whitehead developed K-theoretical methods for group rings, and to this day (spherical) group rings are among the most important inputs for K-theory via Waldhausen's algebraic K-theory of spaces as discussed briefly in Section~\ref{sec:prehistory}.
+Goodwillie's conjecture opened a new line of investigation.
+For an overview of the situation and some more background, see Rognes' very readable lecture \cite{MR1743242} where he also outlines the link between automorphisms of manifolds and algebraic K-theory in more detail.

+As an example let's look at the initial case: $\ess\to\Z$.
+As promised, $K(\ess)$ contains much geometric information: indeed, according to Waldhausen there is an isomorphism

+where $\mathrm{Diff}(D^{n+1}\,\mathrm{ rel }\, D^n)$ is the space of diffeomorphisms of the closed unit $(n+1)$-dimensional disc that are fixed on the Northern hemisphere.
+The colimit is actually attained in the sense that each homotopy class of such diffeomorphisms of discs of sufficiently high dimension is present in the algebraic K-theory of the sphere spectrum.
+On the other hand, K-theory detects a lot of number theory, starting with class field theory in dimension zero and continuing in all dimensions as codified for instance in the Lichtenbaum--Quillen conjecture.

+So, the induced map $K(\ess)\to K(\Z)$ spans all the way from information about diffeomorphisms of discs to number theory, but the chasm is not wider than what $\TC$ can handle.
+Goodwillie's conjecture tells us that the square

 is cartesian.
-J.~Klein and Rognes attacked the problem through just this lens in \cite{MR1432423} and the issue has been revisited by many since, see \eg Rognes' identification \cite{MR1988283} of the homotopy type of $K(\ess)$ -- the algebraic K-theory of a point.
+Add to that the calculation of $\TC(\Z)$ and the homotopy theoretic control of $\TC(\ess)$ we see that we're in an extremely interesting situation.
+J.~Klein and Rognes attacked the problem in \cite{MR1432423} and the issue has been revisited by many since, see \eg Rognes' identification \cite{MR1988283} of the homotopy type of $K(\ess)$ and Blumberg and M.~Mandell's complement on the homotopy groups in \cite{MR3921317}.

+The next space one wants to understand the algebraic K-theory of is the circle $S^1$.
+As is commented by Madsen in \cite{MR1341845}, thanks to the insight provided by Waldhausen, K.~Igusa \cite{MR972368}, F.~T.~Farrell and L.~E.~Jones \cite{MR1159252} and M.~Weiss and R.~Williams \cite{MR953917}, knowing the cofiber of the assembly map $K(\ess)\smsh S^1_+\to K(\ess[\Omega S^1])=K(\ess[t,t^{-1}])$ (which is called the topological Whitehead spectrum $Wh^\mathrm{TOP}(S^1)$ of the circle) goes a long way towards understanding the homeomorphisms of manifolds with negative sectional curvature.
+For further details, see \eg the introduction to \cite{MR2597738} where Hesselholt provides some calculations which should be seen in conjunction with J.~Grunewald, Klein and T.~Macko's \cite{MR2399133}.

 As we saw, $\TC$ was created to solve the Novikov conjecture.
 There is a host of refined conjectures and results in this direction -- essentially about how $K(A[G])$ can be decomposed into information about $K(A)$ and information about the subgroup lattice of $G$ -- but just some of the progress can be attributed $\TC$.
 This progress can be followed by consulting the paper \cite{MR4015233} by W.~L\"uck, H.~Reich, Rognes and M.~Varisco.